Understanding and Mitigating the Label Noise in Pre-training on Downstream Tasks: Understanding the Label Noise in Pre-trained Models

 \textbf{In-domain (ID) and out-of-domain (OOD) evaluation}.
 To investigate the effect of noisy supervision comprehensively, we leverage both in-domain (ID) and out-of-domain (OOD) evaluation to assess the generalization capability of the pre-trained feature extractor \citep{josip2021cnnrobusttransfer} $f_{\phi}^{\gamma}$ that are obtained from the pre-training data of different noise ratios.
 To evaluate the pre-trained models on a downstream dataset $\mathcal{D}' = \{(x_i, y_i)\}_{i \in [M]}$\footnote{We always treat $y \in [C]$ as an actual class label on downstream datasets.} and measure the quality of the learned representation, we conduct linear probing (LP)\footnote{Linear probing is an evaluation protocol accessing feature quality \citep{he2019moco,liu2021selfsupervised}.}, where only a $C$-way linear classification head is re-trained on the downstream dataset and the feature extractor is frozen.
 The linear probing can be viewed as a simple black-box tuning method for pre-trained models that are typically large and difficult or unable to fully fine-tune.
 For ID evaluation, we assume the same marginal distribution over $\mathcal{X}$ for both training and testing.
 In contrast, for OOD evaluation, we train the linear classifier on a source distribution and evaluate it on (multiple) different target distributions \citep{kumar2022fine}.

 \textbf{Experiment setup}.
 We use ImageNet-1K (IN-1K) \citep{ILSVRC15} in fully supervised pre-training and YFCC15M \citep{2016yfcc100m} in CLIP pre-training, with ResNet-50 \citep{he2015resnet}.
 To introduce noisy supervision in the datasets, we uniformly flip the ground truth class label into the other classes in IN-1K and randomly swap the text description from another image-text pair in YFCC15M.
 We set the noise ratio $\gamma$ to $\{0\%, 5\%, 10\%, 20\%, 30\%\}$, where $0\%$ represents the clean dataset.
 For ID evaluation, we use $14$ downstream datasets including CIFAR-10/100 \citep{krizhevsky2009learning}, Flowers102 \citep{nilsback2008automated}, Food101 \citep{bossard14}, OxfordPet \citep{parkhi12a}, StanfordCars \citep{jonathan2013cars}, FGVCAircraft \citep{maji2013finegrained}, SVHN \citep{2011svhn}, DTD \citep{cimpoi14describing}, Caltech101 \citep{FeiFei2004LearningGV}, EuroSAT \citep{helber2018introducing,helber2019eurosat}, PatchCamelyon \citep{Veeling2018qh}, RESISC45 \citep{Cheng2017resic}, and Rendered SST2 \citep{socher2013recursive}, which cover various visual domains.
-For OOD evaluation, we use DomainNet \citep{peng2019moment} where we train on either ``real'' or ``sketch'' images and test on ``real'', ``sketch'', ``inpainting'', and ``clippart'' images.
-In addition, for the CLIP pre-trained models, we further evaluate on ImageNet-V2 \citep{recht2019imagenet}, ImageNet-R \citep{dan2021ood}, ImageNet-Sketch \citep{wang2019learning}, ImageNet-A \citep{dan2021nae}, ImageNet-Vid \citep{vaishaal2021time}, and ObjectNet \citep{objectnet2019}, while conducting LP on IN-1K \cite{ILSVRC15}.
+For OOD evaluation, we use the ``real'', ``sketch'', ``inpainting'', and ``clippart'' of DomainNet \citep{peng2019moment}, where we train on either ``real'' or ``sketch'' and evaluate on the others.
+For CLIP pre-trained models, we additionally use 6 ImageNet variants \citep{recht2019imagenet,dan2021ood,wang2019learning,dan2021nae,vaishaal2021time,objectnet2019} for OOD evaluation while train on ImageNet-1K.
 We report the LP performance for both ID and OOD evaluation using $\{10\%, 25\%, 50\%, 75\%, 100\%\}$ percentage of downstream datasets.
-More details of the experiment setup are included in \cref{sec:append-understand-down-setup}.
-While only supervised ResNet-50 is considered, it can be extended to other architectures and pre-training, which we will discuss in \cref{sec-exp}.
-Our pre-training follows \cite{wightman2021resnet} and \cite{cherti2023reproducible}, with similar performance achieved as shown in \cref{sec:append-understand-setup}, thus eliminating the possible effect of hyper-parameter on downstream tasks.
+The setup can be extended to other architectures and pre-training proxy objectives, as shown in \cref{sec-exp}.
+Our pre-training primarily follows \cite{wightman2021resnet} and \cite{cherti2023reproducible}, with similar performance achieved as shown in \cref{sec:append-understand-setup}.
+More details of the setup are included in \cref{sec:append-understand-down-setup}.